NEW MEDIA: STORY EDGE

 Story Edge brings together storytellers, designers, creative technologists and producers from across Aotearoa New Zealand to collaborate on transformative, immersive stories told across interactive digital platforms.
 Through a series of sandboxes, masterclasses and talks by leading New Zealand and international practitioners, Story Edge covers digital interactive storytelling from VR/AR/mixed reality through installations to interactive website and transmedia projects.

-In 2018, there will be three sandboxes.
-These are held at AUT through the partnership with the School of Language and Culture (Masters of English and New Media Studies).
+In 2018, there were three sandboxes held at AUT through the partnership with the School of Language and Culture (Masters of English and New Media Studies).

 Sandbox # 1 (17 March) – Augmenting Your Story World.
 How can Augmented Reality be used for film and media?

 Sandbox # 2 (25 August) –Artificial Intelligence and Storytelling: Machines as Co-creators.
 AI is fast changing the storytelling landscape.
 It is essential that content makers understand how this may assist as well as change the way we work.

 Sandbox # 3 (24 November) – VR Development &Workflow.
 VR is an essential step in developing the user experience for immersive storytelling.
 How do newbie filmmakers prepare themselves for VR storytelling and what is a typical VR workflow?

 Saturday 17 March 2018 | 10am – 1pm